raspberrypilearning/lost-in-space/en/step_7.md

 ## Challenge

-Improve your project with these challenges!
+Make your project even cooler!
+You could:

 ---- task ---

-Change the numbers in your animation code so that the spaceship moves until it touches the Earth.
+Change the numbers in your animation code so that the rocketship moves until it touches the Earth.

 --- /task ---

 ---- task ---

-Change the numbers in your animation code so that the  spaceship moves more slowly towards the Earth.
+Change the numbers in your animation code so that the  rocketship moves more slowly towards the Earth.

 --- /task ---